 One-to-one surgeries for poets, offering advice on professional and artistic development; support and mentoring in poetry writing; performance technique; entering competitions and submitting to journals; and getting a pamphlet or collection published.
-You do not have to live locally – surgeries are available over the phone, by Skype and via email, as well as in person
+You do not have to live locally – surgeries are available over the phone, by Zoom and via email, as well as in person

 Writers’ groups – available at new, intermediate and more advanced levels, always with an eye to individual development as a poet and future publication

 Workshops – for groups of mixed ability, with an emphasis on sparking ideas and providing inspiration through a variety of exercises and discussions, as either half or full day sessions

 Manuscript editing and consultation for full-length collections, pamphlets, and individual poems; copy-editing and proof-reading of drafts – to be conducted in person, or via email or phone, as appropriate